ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

 ===============
 Troubleshooting
 ===============
-In this page, users can find ideas to resolve the most common issues encountered with pydpf-core.
+In this page, users can find ideas to resolve the most common issues encountered with ``pydpf-core``.
-Ways to improve users codes will also be exposed.
+This section also includes suggestions for how to improve your scripts.

 Using the Server
 ----------------